homma/Anima/README.md

 <http://homma.github.com/Anima/anima.html>

-This demo is tested on Mac OS X Safari.
+This demo is tested with Safari and Chrome on Mac OS X.

 License
 =======